Kirsopp Lake: Harvard years

 In addition to the Lowell Lectures, which he delivered at the Lowell Institute and King's Chapel in Boston in 1913, Lake was the Haskell Lecturer at Oberlin College in 1919; the Ingersoll lecturer at Harvard University in 1922; the Ichabod Spencer Lecturer at Union College, Schenectady in 1923; and Flexner Lecturer at Bryn Mawr College in 1932.
 Lake served as president of the Society of Biblical Literature for two terms, 1941–42.
 He was elected a member of the American Academy of Arts and Sciences, a corresponding member of the Preussische Akademie der Wissenschaften, and in 1941 honorary fellow of Lincoln College, Oxford.
 At Harvard, he was made an adopted member of the class of 1894.
 He received the honorary degrees of D.D. from the University of St Andrews (1911), Th.D. from Leiden University (1922), Litt.D. from the University of Michigan (1926), and PhD from Heidelberg University (1936).
 Also in 1936 he was awarded the Burkitt Medal for Biblical Studies from the British Academy.
 Lake was a mason and one of the driving forces in establishing The Harvard Lodge A.F. & A.M., the first academic Masonic Lodge in the country, on 18 May 1922 and served as chaplain.

-His recreations were golf, chess, and croquet.
-Lake died of arteriosclerotic heart failure at his home in South Pasadena, California on 10 November 1946.
-He was buried at Glen Haven Memorial Park, San Fernando, California.
+Personal life

+Lake's recreations were golf, chess, and croquet.

 Lake's daughter Agnes Kirsopp Lake Michels was a noted classical scholar.
 In later years she reflected on the impact he had on her life: "my general interests should be attributed mainly to the influence of my father who was a New testament scholar with a classical education and a passionate love of beauty.
 He told me the stories of the classics and, long before I could understand them, read to me a strange assortment of Browning and the Bible; Swinburne, Tennyson, and Josephus.
 His attitude to his own work made me think of scholarship as the opening to a world of adventure, not as a retirement from reality."

-His grandson Anthony Lake is a diplomat.
+His grandson Anthony Lake is a diplomat who held high US federal government positions including as National Security Advisor under U.S. President Bill Clinton.

+Lake died of arteriosclerotic heart failure at his home in South Pasadena, California on 10 November 1946.
+He is buried at Glen Haven Memorial Park, San Fernando, California.